741 Colonel Ledyard Highway

 Director Burdick summarized the proposed land conveyance.
 She mentioned that on the plan

-there is a non-disturbance line and that would have to be maintained by Avalonia.
-She
+there is a non-disturbance line shown of the subdivision plan that would have to be

-reviewed the parcels in the proposal and demonstrated how the conveyance would allow trail
+maintained by Avalonia.
+She reviewed the parcels in the proposal and demonstrated how the

-connection all the way to Applewood Drive.
-Dennis Main described and spoke about the
+conveyance would allow trail connection all the way to Applewood Drive.
+Dennis Main,

 Commissioner Woody asked if there was an access strip to Applewood Drive.
 Commissioner